parkeyparker/GoSquared-Drupal--Plugin/README.txt

 ============
 	1. Sign up to LiveStats for free at https://www.gosquared.com/plans/
 	2. Extract the module (If you haven't already done so) to a temporary folder on your computer.
-	3. Upload the folder `livestats` to `site-root/sites/all/modules/livestats`.
-You may need to create the modules folder if it doesn't already exist.
+	3. Upload all of the files from the archive to `site-root/sites/all/modules/livestats`.
+You may need to create the modules and livestats folders if they don't already exist.
 	4. Go to the administration pages of your Drupal installation and go to `Administer -> Site Building -> Modules`.
 From this page you can enable the module under the `Other` modules section at the bottom of the page.
 	5. Go to the modules's configuration page (`Administer -> Site Configuration -> LiveStats`) and enter your account code, which can be found in the tracking code tab of the LiveStats Settings screen at https://www.gosquared.com/settings/